 During the first few centuries that women regularly wore diamond engagement rings, the quality of the mounting out-shadowed the stone(s) as diamond cutting technologies were still developing.
 As a result, most vintage settings feature relatively large and/or intricate mountings with expressive older-cut diamonds.
 These designs remain a unique option for many.

 As time progressed, the emphasis shifted from attributes of the mounting to the quality of the diamonds.
 Tiffany and Co introduced the diamond solitaire engagement ring in the late 1800s which accents a single prong-set diamond on a plain gold band.
 Solitaires remain among the most prevalent engagement ring designs.
 Round brilliant stones are a popular choice but may be substituted with fancy-cut diamonds for a personalized touch.
-When you couple this timeless design with the famous slogan, “a diamond is forever”, first presented by De Beers in 1948, you can recognize that, over time, a direct link has been forged between the wearing of diamond rings and romantic commitment.
+When you couple this timeless design with the famous slogan, “a diamond is forever”, you can recognize that over time, a direct link has been forged between the wearing of diamond rings and romantic commitment.

 It should be noted that engagement rings for men are a growing trend.
 Men’s rings tend to be simple, highlighting metals with interesting finishes rather than large diamonds.
 However, they may include smaller diamonds which are set into the mounting itself.
 In this case, the matching of the stones, mostly in terms of color, is the important issue.